qintarra/C-Sharp/Deposits_task/README.md

 - Method **AddDeposit** with parameter **deposit** for adding regular, special, or long-term account into the array on the first empty spot and returning true, or returning false, if the accounts number limit is depleted (no empty space in the array).
 - Method **TotalIncome**, returning total income amount based on all client’s deposits upon deposit expiration.
 - Method **MaxIncome**, returning maximum deposit income of all client’s deposits upon deposits expiration.
 - Method **GetIncomeByNumber** with integer parameter **number** (deposit number, which equals its index in the array, increased by one), returning income from the deposit with such number.
 If a deposit with such number does not exist, the method returns a 0 value.

+##Interfaces

+Add the following new functionalities to the project created in task Aggregation:

+1. Create interface **Iprolongable** (prolonging deposit) and declare within it method **CanToProlong** without parameters that return the logic value true or false, depending on whether this specific deposit can be prolonged or not.